fluent/website/plugin.rst

 Searching plugins
 ------------------------------------

-You can find plugins released on RubyGems at the `Fluent plugins <http://fluentd.org/plugin/>`_ page.
+You can find plugins released on RubyGems at the `Fluentd plugins <http://fluentd.org/plugin/>`_ page.

 You can also use following command to search plugins::